-In The Venture Brothers, Before getting his mind wiped, Hank records a message for his post mind wiped self, which accurately predicts Hank's reactions.
+- In The Venture Bros., Before getting his mind wiped, Hank records a message for his post mind wiped self, which accurately predicts Hank's reactions.

 Dr. Rebos: You have disregarded my warning and so I had to sabotage your Venus probe.

 Batman: Do you suppose he knows about the upcoming manned launch to Mars?